openenergymonitor/guide/source/setup/connect.markdown

 ## 2. **Enter emonPi IP-address in your web browser address bar**

 - Browsing the hostname will work on some networks: [http://emonpi](http://emonpi)
-- *If using an emonBase and the hostname does not work, you can look up its IP address from your router or use third party software such as the Fing-Network Discovery Tool on [Android](https://play.google.com/store/apps/details?id=com.overlook.android.fing&hl=en_GB) and [iOS](https://itunes.apple.com/gb/app/fing-network-scanner/id430921107?mt=8)*.
+- *If using an emonBase and hostname does not work, lookup it's IP address from your router or use Fing Network Discovery tool on [Android](https://play.google.com/store/apps/details?id=com.overlook.android.fing&hl=en_GB) and [iOS](https://itunes.apple.com/gb/app/fing-network-scanner/id430921107?mt=8)*.

 ## 3. **Create local Emoncms user account**